-In Figs.~\hyperref[fig:Krylov-complexity]{4(a),\,(b),\,(c)}, we show the time-averaged Krylov complexity $\overline{K_t}(\boldsymbol{s}):=t^{-1}\int _0^t \dd \tau K_\tau(\boldsymbol{s})$, additionally averaged over the frozen initial states $\ket{\psi}=\ket{\boldsymbol{s}}$ in different levels of the hierarchy.
+In Figs.~\hyperref[fig:krylov-complexity]{4(a),\,(b),\,(c)} we show the time-averaged Krylov complexity $\overline{K_t}(\boldsymbol{s}):=t^{-1}\int _0^t \dd \tau K_\tau(\boldsymbol{s})$, additionally averaged over the frozen initial states $\ket{\psi}=\ket{\boldsymbol{s}}$ in different levels of the hierarchy.
 In particular, the complexity of states in level $k$ remains negligible up to times proportional to $\Delta^k$, after which it exhibits a jump.
 This is confirmed by the collapse of functions $\overline{K_t}(\boldsymbol{s})$ in the rescaled time $t/\Delta^k$.
 Interestingly, we observe that the unitary transformation $\ee^{S}$ has little significance even for intermediate values of $\Delta$.

-Figures~\hyperref[fig:Krylov-complexity]{4(d),\,(e),\,(f)} demonstrate that the hierarchy of time-scales also appears in the correlation functions.
-While the time-averaged correlations $\overline{c_t}(\boldsymbol{s})-\overline{c_\infty}(\boldsymbol{s})$ rapidly decay to zero in non-frozen states $\ket{\boldsymbol{s}}$ (see Fig.~\ref{fig:slow-relaxation-xpx}), those in level-$k$ frozen states exhibit plateaus that persist up to times proportional to $\Delta^k$.
-The estimate for the plateau-value of $\overline{c_t}(\boldsymbol{s})$, derived in SM~\cite{supplemental}, reads
+Figures~\hyperref[fig:krylov-complexity]{4(d),\,(e),\,(f)} demonstrate that the hierarchy of time scales also appears in the correlation functions.
+While the time-averaged correlations $\overline{c_t}(\boldsymbol{s})-\overline{c_\infty}(\boldsymbol{s})$ rapidly decay to zero in nonfrozen states $\ket{\boldsymbol{s}}$ (see Fig.~\ref{fig:slow-relaxation-xpx}), those in level-$k$ frozen states exhibit plateaus that persist up to times proportional to $\Delta^k$.
+The estimate for the plateau value of $\overline{c_t}(\boldsymbol{s})$, derived in Appendix~\ref{app:plateau-values}, reads